Singapore Police Force: 1965–present

 The SPF remains the sole policing force in Singapore after its independence.
 The country has one of the lowest murder rates in the world, as well as the lowest firearm-related death rates.
 The major crimes that tend to affect the Singaporean populace in the 21st century are usually cybercrimes, such as scams that are often based overseas.
-In 2020, it made up almost half of all crimes in Singapore.
+In 2020, cybercrimes made up almost half of all crimes in Singapore.

+In 2025, Singapore police have investigated over 850 scam cases that have resulted in financial losses totaling approximately SG$15.4 million.
+These scams involve phishing, impersonation, and fraudulent online transactions, targeting individuals and businesses across the country.
+Authorities are actively working to identify the perpetrators, recover the stolen funds, and raise public awareness about scam prevention.